 The Company considers all highly liquid investments with an original maturity of three months or less when purchased to be cash equivalents.
-As of December 31, 2022 and 2021, the Company did not have any cash equivalents.
 As of December 31, 2022 and 2021, the Company did not have any deposits in excess of Federally insured limits.